0xekez/cw-ibc-example/README.md

 ## Troubleshooting

 1. Packets may take over a minute to be relayed.
 If your packet is not sent instantly it is probably OK.
-Feel free to go for a smoke and come back.
+Feel free to take a break and come back.
 2. Hermes will not pick up packets that were sent while it was not running.
 Start your relayer and wait for the log line `Hermes has